Fall Application Only: March 1, 2022

 - SUNY APP and Purchase Supplemental Application, or Common App

 - Application fee: $50 for either application (March 1 deadline)

 - Letter of Recommendation

-- Portfolio and Interview, nonrefundable $50 interview fee and $10 SlideRoom fee (March 1st deadline)
+- Portfolio and Interview, nonrefundable $60 interview fee (March 5, 2022)

 Portfolio and Interview Requirements

-Read Night of the Iguana: Read the play Night of the Iguana, by Tennessee Williams.
+Read Tennessee Williams’ play, “Night of the Iguana”.
 Questions about this play will be asked during the interview.